shibatch/tlfloat/CODE_OF_CONDUCT.md

 behavior of project members, not the conditions for the use of the software.
 The existence of a code of conduct makes it possible to check whether each member is behaving in a way that is desirable for the project.
-If companies continue to free-ride on OSS, this will become visible to the public and subject to social criticism.
-It would be a serious PR loss for a company if it were to make the news that the company gets disciplined in a prominent OSS project.
+If companies continue to free-ride on FOSS, this will become visible to the public and subject to social criticism.
+It would be a serious PR loss for a company if it were to make the news that the company gets disciplined in a prominent FOSS project.
 Therefore, we can expect that companies will voluntarily make contributions even without a request from the project side.